zuozhenggh/learning-library/developer-library/arm-deploy-jenkins-oke/tutorial/deploy-jenkins-arm-oke.md

 3. On the Create Cluster page, choose some basic configuration options, like the version of Kubernetes that you want to run and the number and shape of the nodes for your cluster.
 For this tutorial, choose the Oracle A1 shape for the nodes.

-> Choose the Oracle A1 shape for the nodes. !!!
+> Choose the OCI Arm A1 compute shape for the nodes. !!!
 Update screenshots!!!

 ![](./images/03_create_workflow.png)